zamempire/zamempire/README.md

 whisper to interact!! i am constantly offtab and doing smth else and will not notice you otherwise
 <br> im suuuper scared and afraid of everyone btw so im gonna be a little awkward if we int even if we're close sorry :((
-<br> c+h is OKAY! just make sure 2 send a whisper first i'll probably scoot away otherwise <//3
+<br> c+h is OKAY & ENCOURAGED! just make sure 2 send a whisper first as a heads up cuz i'll probably scoot away otherwise oops

 fixated on lifesteal. and like a lot of things im also into but lifesteals the constant
 <br> despite this being . a soon-to-be 4 year fixation (october 14th 2022). i genuinely cannot tell you what is happening in s5-s7 because i have watched the bare mininum/haven't watched at all. i also havent watched uu i should also note. sorry im a fake fan i know. #poser